lastproxy/DaleyMenard1993/README.md

 -   Numpy
 -   Matplotlib

-This packages are readilly available on all major Linux distributions.
+These packages are readilly available on all major Linux distributions.

 ### Installation